aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::Map.md

 # Limitations
 #### Replicate multiple Resource objects in a single Fn::Map usage
-* To replicate a Resource/Output object, a custom key interpolated with an index has to be provided under the `key` parameter.
+* To replicate a Resource/Output object, a custom key interpolated with an Index has to be provided under the `Key` parameter.
 This means an `Fn::Map` loop can be used to replicate only one Resource at a time.
 To replicate multiple Resources, `Fn::Map` has to be defined for each Resource.

 #### A Collection to Iterate on has to have known values
 * All the values in a list have to be *known* before resource provisioning, otherwise it will throw an error message that Fn::Map received a value which cannot be resolved.
 You can’t, for example, refer to an attribute of a Resource.
 Values must be known before CFN performs any remote resource interactions.